 The Cisco Syslog Message Filter OneClick view lets you filter unwanted syslog messages.
 Filtering syslog messages blocks unwanted alarms or events.
 The $SPECROOT/SS/CsVendor/SYSLOG directory contains eight files that correspond to different filter categories.
-To select the filter category to which a mnemonic belongs, move the mnemonic to the required SS/CsVendor/SYSLOG file.
+To select the filter category to which a mnemonic belongs, move the associated facility in the syslog message to the required SS/CsVendor/SYSLOG file.

 The following table shows SS/CsVendor/SYSLOG files and corresponding filters:

-For example, the Syslog0 file contains the following mnemonics.
-If the value of the Protocol Filter were set to "true" for the model, then any Cisco Syslog traps received with one of the following mnemonics would not produce an event or alarm.
+For example, the Syslog0 file contains the following facilities.
+If the value of the Protocol Filter were set to "true" for the model, then any Cisco Syslog traps received with one of the following facility would not produce an event or alarm.

 The underlying attributes associated with these filters are attributes on the CiscSysLogApp model associated with the device model.
 The Attribute Editor could be used to find multiple CiscSysLogApp models to change these values en mass instead of individually.